 The most important thing to think about when using khmer is whether or not the transformation or filter you're applying is appropriate for the data you're trying to assemble.
-Two of the most powerful operations available in khmer, graph-size filtering and graph partitioning, only make sense for assembly datasets with many theoretically unconnected components.
+For example, two of the most powerful operations available in khmer, graph-size filtering and graph partitioning, only make sense for assembly datasets with many theoretically unconnected components.
 This is typical of metagenomic data sets.
+Also, while digital normalization can be helpful for transcriptome assembly, it is inappropriate for other RNA-seq applications, such as differential expression analysis, that rely on signal from variable coverage.